NI240SX/UCGT/README - Geometry Editor.md

 - `CarName` - **mandatory** : sets the car name in the output Geometry.
 - `FileName` - sets the file name in the output Geometry (no effect).
 - `BlockName` - sets the block name in the output Geometry (no effect).
+- `MakeDataBlock` - adds metadata to the file including all the settings after this one and shader usages.
+Useful if you want to pack up models with specific settings as a BIN file and replace them in the world map later on.

 _Compression_
 - `UseMultithreading` - optional, defaults to true : use single-threaded or multi-threaded compression for car parts, multi-threaded significantly decreases the time needed to compile, especially when using RefPack and high compression settings.
 Possible values : true or false.